jfroelich/rss-reader/src/badge.md

-// TODO: primary todo, trying to remove auto-connect from rdb/rdb.js, this is
-// the sole caller of entry_count_unread.
-In order to remove auto-connect I
-// need ensure all callers of this function use a valid connection.
-In doing so,
-// do not forget that this can _still_ be called non-awaited with a connection.

 // TODO: perhaps think of badge as a view, like the other pages or the CLI.
 In
 // that sense it would be reasonable to open a channel and listen for change
 // events.
 I am going to wait on making this change until rdb/rdb.js redesign is